P. V. Sindhu: 2018

 Sindhu faltered in the final again, this time at her home event, the India Open, where she had a match point in the third game but was unable to convert it and lost the match narrowly to Beiwen Zhang.
 At the All England Open Championships, she made it to the last four, before losing to world number 3 Akane Yamaguchi in the semi-final with a close 21–19, 19–21, 18–21 scoreline.
 This was her best performance at the All England Open.
 She competed at the 2018 Commonwealth Games in Gold Coast, winning a gold medal in the mixed team event and a silver medal in the singles event.
 Her jinx of losing in finals continued after she went down to Nozomi Okuhara in the final of the Thailand Open.

 Sindhu was seeded third in the 2018 BWF World Championships.
 She won her opening encounters against Fitriani and ninth seed Sung Ji-hyun, both in straight games.
 She then faced defending champion Nozomi Okuhara, whom she also defeated with a 21–17, 21–19 scoreline.
 In the semi-finals, she beat second-seeded Akane Yamaguchi in 2 games 21–16, 24–22.
 She won her second consecutive World Championship silver medal after losing to Carolina Marín in the final 19–21, 10–21.
 This was her fourth medal at the World Championships in total.

 Sindhu was seeded third in the 2018 Asian Games.
-In the first round, she defeated Vietnamese Vu Thi Trang in 3 games 21–10, 12–21, 23–21 in a very close encounter.
+In the first round, she defeated Vietnamese Vũ Thị Trang in 3 games 21–10, 12–21, 23–21 in a very close encounter.
 She then faced Gregoria Mariska Tunjung and beat her with a 21–12, 21–15 scoreline.
-She then had to battle to get past Thai Nitchaon Jindapol in the quarterfinal in three games.
-In the semifinal, she defeated second seed Akane Yamaguchi to enter the final round.
+She then had to battle to get past Thai Nitchaon Jindapol in the quarter-finals in three games.
+In the semi-finals, she defeated second seed Akane Yamaguchi to enter the final round.
 Though she lost to top seed Tai Tzu-ying in the final, she won a historic first silver medal for India in badminton.

 Sindhu qualified for the 2018 BWF World Tour Finals at the end of the year.
 In the group stage, she defeated defending champion Akane Yamaguchi (2–0), top seed Tai Tzu-ying (2–1) and USA's Beiwen Zhang (2–0) to progress to the semi-finals.
-In the semi-final, she defeated Thailand's Ratchanok Intanon (2–0) to reach her second consecutive final at the tournament.
+In the semi-finals, she defeated Thailand's Ratchanok Intanon (2–0) to reach her second consecutive final at the tournament.
 In the final, she defeated her arch-rival Nozomi Okuhara 21–19, 21–17, becoming the only shuttler from India to claim the title at the year-end finale.